Learn how to make baby sandals from a sewing pattern. Use leather or faux leather for soft but protective baby shoes!

 6. Trim the edges to match.

 7. Line up the sewn bottom piece with the top piece and sew around the foot.

 8. Fold the flaps in towards the foot and sew with a zigzag around the foot shape.

 9. Trim off the edges the extend over the foot shape.

 10. Fold the front and back flap over 1/2″ and sew.

 11. Cut two slits in the front to slide the side flaps through.

-I pinned my flaps so I could try it on Henry.
+I pinned my flaps so I could try it on my son.
 I then hand-sewed the flaps together.

 12. Measure so elastic that fits around your child’s ankle.
 Slide it through the front and the back and sew it together.
 Hide the joining in one of the flaps.

 That’s it!
 Now you have some cute, “free” sandals for the summer!